encoredev/encore/docs/how-to/express-migration.md

 Express.js has a built-in middleware function to serve static files.
 You can use the `express.static` function to serve files from a specific directory.

-With Encore.ts you can use the `api.raw` function to serve static files, no third party library is needed.
-Use the Node.js `fs` package to read the file from the file system and send it as a response.
-Learn more in our [Raw Endpoints docs](/docs/ts/primitives/raw-endpoints)
+Encore.ts also has built-in support for static file serving with the `api.static` method.
+The files are served directly from the Encore.ts Rust Runtime.
+This means that zero JavaScript code is executed to serve the files, freeing up the Node.js runtime to focus on executing business logic.
+This dramatically speeds up both the static file serving, as well as improving the latency of your API endpoints.
+Learn more in our [Static Assets docs](/docs/ts/primitives/static-assets).

 **Express.js**